swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ## Introduction

-Today, Swift protocols are divided into two categories: those that _can_ and those that _can't_ be used as Types.
-The latter can only be used as generic constraints and _not_ as Types - because they have 'Self' or associated type requirements.
+Today, Swift protocols are divided into two categories: those that _can_ be used as fully-fledged types, and those that can only be used as generic constraints because they have `Self` or associated type requirements.
 However, in some cases where a protocol inherits and fixes the associated types of another protocol - that doesn't have `Self` requirements, this constraint seems rather unintuitive.
 This proposal aims to relax this needless contraint allowing such protocols to be used as Types.

 ## Motivation

-Currently any protocol conforming to a protocol with `Self` or associated type requirements becomes one itself as it inherits its associated types.
-However, some protocols specify these associated types, making this a frustrating limitations.
-The following example illustrates this problem:
+Currently, any protocol that has associated type requirements is not allowed to be used as a Type.
+That's a sensible constraint; however, considering that the associated types of some protocols are known, this restriction can become quite frustrating:

 ```swift
 protocol User: Identifiable